mvdwetering/ynca/README.md

 ynca_receiver.initialize()

 # Every subunit has a dedicated attribute on the `Ynca` class.
-# The name is the subunit id as used in YNCA.
+# The name of the attribute is the subunit id as used in YNCA.
 # The returned subunit class can be used to communicate with the subunit
 sys = ynca_receiver.SYS
 main = ynca_receiver.MAIN